Top 250 MoviesMost Popular MoviesTop 250 TV ShowsMost Popular TV ShowsMost Popular Video GamesMost Popular Music VideosMost Popular Podcasts

 • Goofs

-Christmas trees were a somewhat obscure German tradition, not used by the English royal family until 1800, and not commonly decorated in English homes until the introduction of this custom by Queen Victoria's husband Prince Albert in the 1840s.
-Even the concept of decorating with glass balls was unknown to the Germans until long after the 1180s when this film is set.
+Christmas trees were a somewhat obscure German tradition, introduced to the British royal family, and, by extension, England, by Queen Charlotte.
+It was not commonly decorated in English homes until the introduction of this custom by Prince Albert.
+Even the concept of using glass balls was unknown to Germans until long after the 12th century.

 • Quotes